Backup schedules

 - Online control sends real-time control commands.

-- An offline schedule is synced to the device in the background as a backup.
+- A backup schedule is synced to the device in the background.

 - If connectivity is lost, the device continues on the last synced schedule.